ThingLabsIo/ThingLabsIo.github.io/pages/labs/edison/103-thingy.md

 {% include johnny-five/board-on-thingy1.md %}

 # Run the Application
-The Button-Led application will run on the Intel Edison, but first, you have to get the code on the board.

-## Copy the Application Files to the Edison
-The application will execute on the Intel Edison.

-1. Open __FileZilla__
-2. Set the __Host__ to the IP address of your device.
-3. Set the __Username__ to the administrative username (e.g. root).
-4. Set the __Password__ to whatever you set the password for the device.
-5. Set the __Port__ to `22`
-6. Click __Quickconnect__
-7. In the __Local site__ window (typically the left side), navigate to your local application directory.
-8. In the __Remote site__ windows (typically on the right side) - this is the file system on the Edison.
-   * Navigate to the __labs__ directory you previously created (e.g. _$root\labs_)
-9. Drag the __package.json__ and __button-led.js__ files to the _blinky_ directory on the Edison.
+1. Copy the application files to the Edison in the same way you have done in the preceeding labs.

-## Install the Application Dependencies
-You can remotely execute NPM on the board to install the application dependencies.
-The instructions are a little different, depending on whether you are using a Windows PC or a Mac.
-Select the appropriate tab below and follow the instructions.

-{% include edison/serial-screen.md %}

-## Run the Application on the Board
+2. Install the application dependencies on the Edison (if you are using the same application directory as the preceeding labs, the dependencies should all be installed already).
-From the remote session (Command Prompt or Terminal), execute the following command in the application directory.
+3. From the remote session (Command Prompt or Terminal), execute the following command in the application directory.
 In this lab you are specifying the JavaScript file that node.exe should execute.

 {% highlight text %}
-node button-led.js
+node thingy.js
 {% endhighlight %}

-Once the application is running, you can press the button and see the LED light up (you will also see the `PRESSED` log message in the remote session).
+Once the application is running, you will see the temperature reading on the RGB LCD Display.
+You can press the button and see the LED light up (you will also see the `PRESSED` log message in the remote session).
 As long as the button is pressed, the LED will remain on.
 When you release the button, the `button.on('release')` callback is invoked and the LED turns off (you will also see the `RELEASED` log message).

 When you want to quit the application, press <kbd>CTRL</kbd> + <kbd>C</kbd> twice to exit the program without closing the window (you may also have to press <kbd>Enter</kbd>).

 # Conclusion &amp; Next Steps
-In this lab, you learned how to write a Node.js/Johnny-Five application that writes LOW (0) and HIGH (1) signals to a digital output pin to make an LED blink.
-In itself, this may not be very exciting, but the core concept is necessary.

-In this lab you learned the following concepts:
+In this lab, you built the _ThingLabs Thingy&trade; for Edison_, which you will use in the subsequent labs.

+{% include edison/nextlab title='Setting Up an Azure IoT Hub' url='../setup-iot-hub/' %}